wpcodefactory/popup-notices-for-woocommerce/readme.txt

 == Changelog ==

+= 1.3.8 - 17/01/2022 =
+* WC tested up to: 6.1.
+* Add Pro compatibility option with YITH points and rewards.

 = 1.3.7 - 12/01/2022 =
 * Move "Notice hiding" to free version.
 * WC tested up to: 6.0.